ipfs-shipyard/ipfs-primer/README.md

 When this is finished, this primer will be a complete replacement for the examples at https://ipfs.io/docs/examples/

+The github repository for this book is at https://github.com/flyingzumwalt/decentralized-web-primer

 ## Tutorials

 The primer contains Tutorials about